A joint precoding framework for wideband reconfigurable intelligent surface-aided cell-free network: System Model of The Proposed RIS-Aided Cell-Free Network

 where ${{\bf{H}}_{b,k,p}^H}\in\mathbb{C}^{U\times M}$, ${\bf{G}}_{b,r,p}\in\mathbb{C}^{N\times M}$, and ${\bf{F}}_{r,k,p}^H\in\mathbb{C}^{U\times N}$ denote the frequency-domain channel on the subcarrier $p$ from the \ac{bs} $b$ to the user $k$, from the \ac{bs} $b$ to the \ac{ris} $r$, and from the \ac{ris} $r$ to the user $k$, respectively; ${\bf{\Theta }}_r\in\mathbb{C}^{N\times N}$ denotes the phase shift matrix at the \ac{ris} $r$, which is written as

 where ${{\theta _{r,n}}}\in{\cal F}$.
 Note that ${\cal F}$ is the feasible set of the \ac{rc} at \ac{ris}.
-Here we assume ${\cal F}$ is the ideal \ac{ris} case, i.e., both the amplitude and the phase of ${\theta _{r,n}}$ associated with the \ac{ris} element can be controlled independently and continuously, i.e.,
+To study a generalized model, here we assume ${\cal F}$ is the ideal \ac{ris} case, i.e., both the amplitude and the phase of ${\theta _{r,n}}$ associated with the \ac{ris} element can be controlled independently and continuously \cite{Zheng'18}, i.e.,

 Note that the more practical RIS reflection coefficients such as low-resolution discrete phase shifts will be discussed in Subsection \ref{sec:Alg:p5} later.